 Location: Flagstaff, Arizona

 Responding to the rapid growth of Northern Arizona University, Todd & Associates teamed with American Campus Communities to expand on-campus student housing with the continued development of The Suites student housing community.
 Located in the center of south campus, Phase II of The Suites added 328 beds within one- and two-bedroom units, each with private bathrooms.
 These two 4-story wood frame buildings are adjacent to the existing community.
 Consistent with The Suites, each building features a 2-story Neighborhood Core with floor to ceiling windows, providing essential needs and ample amenities within a unique living space.
-The first and the third level consists of a lounge, laundry, and kitchen, while the second and fourth levels include a lounge and study rooms.
+The first and third levels consist of a lounge, laundry, and kitchen, while the second and fourth levels include a lounge and study rooms.
 Lush landscaped outdoor courtyards form the outer edges of this community.

 College & University